Manchester United continue their impressive start to the campaign as they registered a 4-1 win over Newcastle United.

-4. Jesse Lingard Snatches a Late Goal On His Return
+4. Jesse Lingard Snatches a Late Goal on His Return

 Jesse Lingard continues to knock at Solskjaer’s door as he continues to make the best of the opportunities allotted to him.
-Thanks to a brilliant assist from Paul Pogba, the Englishman scored the final goal off the game to top off a brilliant performance.
+Thanks to a brilliant assist from Paul Pogba, the Englishman scored the final goal of the game to top off a brilliant performance.

 The gaffer will surely notice Lingard’s exploits and will have to debate with himself regarding bringing him back into the side more often.

-5. Paul Pogba Is a Cheat Code
+5. Paul Pogba is a Cheat Code